-If your bunion was caused by wearing ill-fitting shoes, high heels, or shoes with a narrow toe box, continuing to choose improper footwear can exacerbate the conditions and increase the likelihood that you’ll eventually develop a hammer toe.
+If your foot bunion was caused by wearing ill-fitting shoes, high heels, or shoes with a narrow toe box, continuing to choose improper footwear can exacerbate the conditions and increase the likelihood that you’ll eventually develop a hammer toe.

 Minimally Invasive Surgery Provides Lasting Pain Relief